How to Protect Your Small Business Against Cybersecurity Risks

 While there are many different tools and tactics hackers use to breach small businesses, some are more commonly used than others.
 Some of the top threats small businesses should be on the lookout for include social engineering, phishing, viruses, and malware.

-- Pretexting.
-This is when an attacker makes the target feel compelled to reveal sensitive information.
-They may pretend to be a law enforcement official, auditor, security company, or employee from a social network trying to help the victim “secure” their account.
+- Pretexting: This is when an attacker makes the target feel compelled to reveal sensitive information.
+They may pretend to be a law enforcement official, an auditor, a security company, or an employee from a social network trying to help the victim “secure” their account.

-- Baiting.
-Baiting involves the hacker trying to lure their target in using a free giveaway or unbelievable deal.
+- Baiting: Baiting involves the hacker trying to lure their target by using a free giveaway or unbelievable deal.

-- Quid pro quo.
-Quid pro quo means “something for something” in Latin.
+- Quid pro quo: In Latin, quid pro quo means “something for something.”
 In a quid pro quo attack, the hacker may pretend to be someone from an IT department and say, “I have a solution for your problem.
 I just need your login information to move forward.”

 Phishing

-Phishing is when an attacker sends an email in which they pretend to be someone else.
+Phishing is when an attacker sends an email pretending to be someone else.
 In some cases, phishing is used as a form of social engineering.
 In a phishing attack, the malicious actor may try to get the victim to click on a link with malware or go to a fake site and enter login credentials for a portal within the organization’s network or a financial account.

 Malware

-- Viruses, which spread from one computer to another.
-Hackers may use a small business to spread viruses into the network of a larger business they do business with.
+- Viruses: These spread from one computer to another.
+Hackers may use a small business to spread viruses into the network of a larger business with which they do business.

-- Ransomware, which involves an attacker taking control of computers and demanding payment before returning control to the business.
+- Ransomware: This involves an attacker taking control of computers and demanding payment before returning control to the business.

-- Worms, which are viruses that self-replicate on one system while spreading copies of themselves to other computers.
+- Worms: These are viruses that self-replicate on one system while spreading copies of themselves to other computers.

 How to Protect Your Small Business from Cybersecurity Threats

-There’s a lot you can do to protect your small business from cyber threats, including backing up data, encrypting important information, using a firewall, and getting business insurance.
+Luckily, there’s a lot you can do to protect your small business from cyber threats, including backing up data, encrypting important information, using a firewall, and buying business insurance.
+Follow these simple steps to protect your small business from many common cyber threats.

 - Performed regularly

 Encryption makes it impossible for anyone without the decryption key to read information.
-Encrypting sensitive info protects it even if an attacker is able to steal it.
+The process involves scrambling the data into an unreadable code.
+The data only unscrambles when an authorized user accesses it.
+As a result, encrypting sensitive information protects it even if an attacker is able to steal it.

-A firewall filters out data coming into your network that may contain threats.
+Using a firewall filters out data coming into your Wi-Fi network that may contain threats.
 Next-generation firewalls can also use machine learning to identify zero-day threats, which are those that haven’t yet been identified and profiled.

-With a custom-designed cyber insurance policy, you can protect your business from the impacts of a breach.
-You can be protected if hackers successfully steal the following information.
+With a custom-designed cyber liability insurance policy, you can protect your business from the impacts of a data breach or cyber-attack.
+Your business can get reimbursed for related expenses if hackers successfully steal the following information.

 - Credit card numbers